learn-static/hist-320/content/6-includes.md

 You can do this by adding a "horizontal line break," which is a horizontal line that stretches across the width of the page.

 Horizontal line breaks are easy to do in Markdown.
-Simply add three hyphens in a row to a new line, and make sure the line with the hyphens is preceded and followed by one blank line, like this:
+Simply add three hyphens in a row to a new line, and make sure the line with the hyphens is preceded and followed by blank lines, like this:

 ```

 ---
 ```

+On the front end, a horizontal line break will look like this:

+---

 ### Opening hyperlinks in a new tab